 Hiring an independent boat mechanic to winterize your boat means losing anywhere from $150-$500.

 The variation in cost is due to the quality of supplies and the size of your boat.
-Plus, mechanics also charge for their travel time, which easily adds $100-$150 to the bill.
+Mechanics also charge for their travel time, quickly adding $100-$150 to the bill.

 Can I Winterize My Boat Myself?

-If you want to cut down on some costs, it is a good idea to winterize your boat yourself.
-But, prepare to get your hands dirty.
+Winterizing your boat yourself is a good idea if you want to cut down on some costs.
+But prepare to get your hands dirty.

 There’s a significant difference in cost when you do it yourself than when you hire someone to winterize your boat.
 Winterizing it yourself is also quicker and saves you the time of taking the boat to a shop.

-Your first time can take over an hour, but as you get more efficient over time, you can do the job in under an hour.
+Your first time can take over an hour, but you can do the job in under an hour as you get more efficient over time.

 Once you get all your supplies, the total cost to winterize your boat will be around $150.
 It may vary depending on the size and condition of the vessel, as well as your level of experience.